oauth2-proxy/oauth2-proxy/docs/docs/configuration/providers/discord.md

 ***Finding discord user identifiers***

-To find a user's Discord ID (including your own), right-click their profile picture and select Copy ID.
+To find a user's Discord ID (including your own), first activate the developer mode, then right-click their profile picture and select Copy ID.

 ***Scopes***